 Cooper’s name survives in several eponymous anatomical structures and diseases he described, following are two of them:

-Cooper's ligaments of the breast: Connective tissue ligamentous strands between the pectoral fascia and the skin overlying the breast.
+Cooper's ligaments of the breast: Connective tissue ligamentous strands between the pectoral fascia and the skin overlying the breast. (although it was first described by Andrea Vesalius).

-Cooper's pectineal ligament: A thickening of the periostium on the superior aspect of the pubic bone, lateral to the pubic tubercle.
+Cooper's pectineal ligament: A thickening of the periosteum on the superior aspect of the pubic bone, lateral to the pubic tubercle.
 This structure is a preferred site for staple positioning during a laparoscopic herniorrhaphy.
 When placing the staples, consideration should be placed on the potential presence of an anatomical vascular variation named the "Corona Mortis".

 Although Cooper published a number of books and research papers, his seminal contribution to surgery was his two-volume "Treatise on Hernia".
 The first volume was published in 1795 and the second volume in 1807, with a revised second edition published in 1827.